Christopher A Zimmerman, PhD

 Biography

-Previously: I was a graduate student in Zachary Knight’s lab in the UCSF Department of Physiology and UCSF Neuroscience Graduate Program.
-My thesis research focused on the neural mechanisms that govern thirst and drinking behavior.
-We discovered that sensory signals originating throughout the body — including from the mouth, throat, and gut — come together within individual neurons in the forebrain to produce the sense of thirst and control drinking behavior on a moment-by-moment basis.
+Previously: I was a graduate student in Zachary Knight’s lab in the UCSF Department of Physiology.
+My thesis focused on the neural mechanisms that govern thirst and drinking behavior.
+We discovered that sensory signals originating throughout the body — including from the mouth, throat, and gut — converge onto individual “thirst neurons” in the forebrain during eating and drinking, which allows these cells to predict changes in hydration before they occur and adjust drinking preemptively.
+This, in turn, provides a neural explanation for long-enigmatic aspects of everyday human behavior, including the rapid speed of thirst satiation, the thirst-quenching power of oral cooling, and the prevalence of drinking during meals.

 Key Publications

-Complete list of publications available at Google Scholar and PubMed.
+Complete list of publications available at Google Scholar.

 *